B.C. is building more homes, faster

 Water

-You need authorization to divert, use or store water from a natural source such as a lake, stream or river.
+You need permits to divert, use or store water from a natural source such as a lake, stream, river or aquifer.
 Learn more about:

 *for up to 2 years